mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 318 - Refactoring Dirty Code/readme.md

 Most codebases follow an extreme distribution where [5% of the code receives 90% of the changes](https://refactoring.fm/p/everything-as-code-hotspots-and-process).

-Without analyzing version control history, you cannot identify which messy code actually matters.
+Without analyzing version control history, you can't identify which messy code actually matters.

 You end up fixing the wrong things while the real problems remain untouched.